OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-24.md

 After she had given him a drink, she said, “I will draw water for your camels too, until they have finished drinking.”

 ## Genesis 24:20
-So she quickly emptied her jar into the trough, ran back to the well to draw more water, and drew enough for all his camels.
+So she swiftly emptied her jar into the trough, ran back to the well to draw more water, and drew enough for all his camels.

 ## Genesis 24:21
 The man watched her closely in silence to see whether the Lord had made his journey successful or not.